mighty-gerbils/gerbil/doc/reference/dev/bootstrap.md

 that was called `gx-gambc`.
 In the v0.18 release cycle, where Gerbil became fully self hosted, all the traces have disappeared from the source tree, as they are dead code.
-They still exist in the repo's commit history if you want to do some historical research and peek into the deep past to understand the evolution of Gerbil.
+They still exist in the repo’s commit history if you want to do some historical research and peek into the deep past to understand the evolution of Gerbil.